fl0zan0/Numericable_Savant/README.md

 # Numericable_Savant
-A profile for the French box Numéricable "La Box"
+A profile of the French box Numéricable "La Box" for savant